webpack/webpack.js.org/content/api/hot-module-replacement.md

 Even if the underlying module containing this class is patched with new code, any existing instances of the class still have the old `log` method.
 Meaning if we changed what that method does, it wouldn't be reflected in those old instances unless we re-instantiate them somehow using `module.hot.accept`.

 This is just one example, but there are many others that can easily trip people up.
-Luckily, there are a lot of loaders out there to help you out.
-Let's start with stylesheets...
+Luckily, there are a lot of loaders out there, some mentioned below, that will make using this process much easier.

 ## HMR with Stylesheets